Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Introduction

+\begin{displayquote} ``If reasoning dictates an answer, then everyone should independently come to that answer.
+Seeing this fact is itself the critical step in the reasoning toward the correct answer [...].
+Once you realize this fact, then it dawns on you that \emph{either} all rational players will choose D \emph{or} all rational players will choose C. This is the crux.
 Any number of ideal rational thinkers faced with the same situation and undergoing similar throes of reasoning agony will necessarily come up with the identical answer eventually, so long as reasoning alone is the ultimate justification for their conclusion.
-Otherwise reasoning would be subjective, not objective as arithmetics is.
+Otherwise, reasoning would be subjective, not objective as arithmetics is.
 A conclusion reached by reasoning would be a matter of preference, not of necessity.'' \end{displayquote}

-Douglas Hofstadter gave a concrete algorithm for superrational play that is specific to only symmetric games in normal form.
-Superrational thinkers start with the assumption that there is only one rational strategy, and use their logical skills to find it.
-Because the game is symmetric, the rational strategies must be identical on both sides, so that the final outcome will necessary be on the diagonal.
-Knowing this, it is straightforward that the reasonable course of action is, for both players, to pick that strategy that leads to the optimal strategy profile on the diagonal (Figure \ref{fig-prisoner-dilemma-hofstadter}).
+Douglas Hofstadter gave a concrete algorithm for superrational play that is specific to symmetric games in normal form.
+Superrational thinkers start with the assumption that there is only one rational strategy, and then use their logical skills to find it.
+Because the game is symmetric, the rational strategies must be identical on both sides, so that the final outcome will necessarily be on the diagonal.
+Knowing this, it is straightforward that the reasonable course of action is, for both players, to pick the strategy that leads to the optimal strategy profile on the diagonal (Figure \ref{fig-prisoner-dilemma-hofstadter}).
 This is the one rational strategy, confirming the initial assumption.

-It is crucial to understand that the interdependency of the decisions that leads to both players cooperating in the prisoner's dilemma is not built on any supernatural telepathic powers: it is solely based on the simultaneous use of the same mathematical and logical laws on the same shared set of assumptions.
+It is crucial to understand that the interdependence of the decisions that leads to both players cooperating in the prisoner's dilemma is not built on any supernatural telepathic powers.
+It is solely based on the simultaneous use of the same mathematical and logical laws on the same shared set of assumptions.